Generic Name: sevelamer hydrochloride

 Clinical studies of Renagel did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range.

-Renagel has been given to normal healthy volunteers in doses of up to 14 grams per day for eight days with no adverse effects.
-Renagel has been given in average doses up to 13 grams per day to hemodialysis patients.
+Renagel has been given to normal healthy volunteers in doses of up to 14 g per day for eight days with no adverse effects.
+Renagel has been given in average doses up to 13 g per day to hemodialysis patients.
 There are no reports of overdosage with Renagel in patients.
 Since Renagel is not absorbed, the risk of systemic toxicity is low.

 The active ingredient in Renagel Tablets is sevelamer hydrochloride, a polymeric amine that binds phosphate and is meant for oral administration.
 Sevelamer hydrochloride is poly(allylamine hydrochloride) crosslinked with epichlorohydrin in which 40% of the amines are protonated.
 It is known chemically as poly(allylamine-co-N,N'-diallyl-1,3-diamino-2-hydroxypropane) hydrochloride.
 Sevelamer hydrochloride is hydrophilic, but insoluble in water.
 The structure is represented in Figure 1.